Hey folks, nature is not a petting zoo. Leave the animals alone

 We at the Forest Preserve District love wildlife as much as the next person — probably more so — but we feel compelled to remind the public that the preserves are not petting zoos and the animals aren't to be touched or handled by people.

-Lately, we've seen an alarming number of photos, via our Will County Wildlife Facebook group and elsewhere, of people touching, holding and otherwise handling fawns, snakes, toads, turtles, you name it.
+We've seen an alarming number of photos, via our Will County Wildlife Facebook group and elsewhere, of people touching, holding and otherwise handling fawns, snakes, toads, turtles, you name it.
 It might seem innocent enough, stopping to pet a fawn resting in the tall grass or picking up a toad or turtle at the water's edge, but the act is not without potential consequences.

 To start with, handling wildlife can be dangerous for both you and the wildlife, the U.S. Fish and Wildlife Service advises.
 The general public is not trained in the safe handling of wildlife, and some animals carry diseases, such as rabies and salmonella, that can be transmitted to humans.
 Animals, even young ones, can also scratch and bite, and some have parasites, fleas and ticks that can be transferred to humans, said Bob Bryerton, an interpretive naturalist with the Forest Preserve District of Will County.